This Video Reveals 28 Pilates Exercises that Will Sculpt, Strengthen, and Define Your Entire Body – Using the Pilates Wunda Chair.

 Why the Pilates Chair is Genius for Creating Lean Muscle in Your Body

 This Pilates Chair workout has been extremely helpful to me.
-It has improved my physique – adding lean muscle that is shapely and defined.
+It has improved my physique – adding lean muscle that is well-shaped and defined.

 It has also strengthened the all-important “powerhouse” – my body’s core of abdominal and lower back muscles.